What type of art was created during the Bauhaus art movement?

 Interesting observations about Bauhaus Art

-What started as a building in Germany, went on to influence print art and installations and today, it inspires a digital design aesthetic.
+What started as a building in Germany, went on to influence print art and installations.
+Today, it inspires a digital design aesthetic.
 If composed right, Bauhaus is one of those aesthetic styles that can comply with almost any art or design medium.
-What is more is that the straight lines, curved edges, tinted colours and overall language of composition, Bauhaus art is easily recognisable.
+These distinctive straight lines, curved edges, tinted colours and overall language of composition made Bauhaus art easily recognisable.

 Walter Gropius began this movement with the fundamental belief that in art there must be no distinction between form and function.
 For example, this would mean that the shape of a wall and the function of a wall should be singular.
 In other words, if ornamentation did not serve a purpose or function, it did not need to be there.
 This is why Bauhaus art can be described as “to the point.”